Plan Your Move to Lake Chapala Mexico the Right Way

 - Article from International Living; Retiring To Mexico: The Transition To Expat Life Is Easy At Lake Chapala

 - Article from The Telegraph; Glorious weather, cheap living: a lakeside retirement haven in Mexico

 - Article from TheStreet.com Why So Many Americans and Canadians Move to Ajijic Mexico

 Why not stay where you are?

-List the reasons why you see where you are now as not ideal.
+List the reasons why you see where you are now is not ideal.
 Why is it NOT the place for spending your next chapter of your life?
-Very likely it might be the flip-side of some of the previous list…such as, the climate sucks, it’s a lot more expensive, it’s not friendly, not much to do locally, it’s “same all – same all” of being without a sense of adventure, and so on.
+Very likely it might be the flip-side of some of the previous list…such as the climate sucks, it’s a lot more expensive, it’s not friendly, not much to do locally, it’s “same all – same all” of being without a sense of adventure, and so on.

 Essential Need-To-Know Areas Before Moving to Mexico

 You don’t need to become a complete expert on all matters relating to Mexico before moving.
 But there are some areas you really should have a clear idea on.
 It’s important to avoid major disappointment or a costly about-face.
 Doing some basic research on these key areas will help you check off these important boxes.